55+ Programs and Highlights

 Every Wednesday from 12:00-1:00pm.
 New members always welcome.
 We also have weekly Zoom Gatherings and Chat groups, activities, resources and best of all good company.
 To stay in the loop, join our Facebook group here.

-Quirk-e, the Queer imaging & Riting Kollective for Elders, is one of the founding groups of the Parks Boards Arts & Health projects.
-Members have worked together for the last 12 years to produce and electric and eclectic mix of artistic productions that have included, theatre, imagery, digital storytelling, spoken word and writing.
+Quirk-e, the Queer Imaging & Riting Kollective for Elders, is one of the founding groups of the Parks Boards Arts & Health projects.
+Members have worked together for the last 15 years to produce and electric and eclectic mix of artistic productions that have included, theatre, imagery, digital storytelling, spoken word and writing.
+Quirk-e are meeting Virtually on Tuesdays 11:00am – 1:00pm.
+If you’re interested in joining this group please contact Anne at .

 Community News & Resources